jarshwah/slack-pattern-responder/README.md

 I'm not (yet) packaging this up, so I'm not providing any instructions.
 If you can figure it out, then you can probably use it without my help.

+## TODO:

+The script should probably write some logging output, so that we can see what's actually happening in the process.
+Errors will be written (if using the default upstart script), but no real standard output is ever written.